markmclaren/uPortal-start-helm/README.md

 #### Prerequisites.

-I am assuming you have a working Kubernetes cluster with [Helm/Tiller](https://helm.sh/docs/install/) installed.
+I am assuming you have a working Kubernetes cluster with [Helm 3](https://helm.sh/docs/install/) installed.
 I am also assuming you have a working Ingress controller installed (I use the [NGINX Ingress Controller]( https://kubernetes.github.io/ingress-nginx/deploy/) be aware it is a two stage install.)
 This is necessary so that an externally accessible URL is available.

 ### Installation